develpr/zencoder/README.md

 Notice:
 -------

-This is my first Laravel 4 package (formally my first Laravel 3 package!), it is still very much in active development, and I am quite new to Laravel - please feel free to make any recommendations or if you see issues _please_ let me know.
+This is my first Laravel 4 package (formally my first Laravel 3 bundle!), it is still very much in active development, and I am quite new to Laravel - please feel free to make any recommendations or if you see issues _please_ let me know.
 I needed the functionality this package provides which is why I created it, but I'm releasing it here because I'm interested in being part of the community at large, and hopefully giving something back to somebody.

 What it does